SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 * `userCertificate`:      the Mobile ID user certificate (PEM encoded)
 * `serialNumber`:         the SerialNumber of the Distinguished Name (DN) in the related Mobile ID user certificate
 * `pseudonym`:            the `mobile` attribute in the Swisscom SuisseID format 1100-7<mobile> e.g 1100-7417-9208-0350
+* `mcc`:                  the Mobile Country Code where the Mobile ID is currently connected to e.g 228 for Switzerland
+* `mnc`:                  the Mobile Network Code where the Mobile ID is currently connected to e.g 01 for Swisscom

 ### AuthnContext